LadyZeefa/Above-the-Clouds/README.md

 ## Removing the Modlist

-You can just remove the _Above the Clouds_ folder to uninstall the list.
+You can just delete the _Above the Clouds_ folder to uninstall the list.

 ## Contact